 Hello and welcome!

 Short & Sweet Bio: I write novels that delve into real-life issues without shying away from controversial topics and reflect the diversity of the world in which I live.
 I graduated from San Jose State University and live in the San Francisco Bay Area with my husband and four children.
 My debut novel, Blaming the Wind, was published by Red Adept Publishing (publisher of NY Times bestsellers Thought I Knew You by Kate Moretti and When You Make It Home by Claire Ashby), in 2016, followed by Everything She Lost in 2018.
+Follow my blog for musings on faith, family, and my future books.

 Thanks for stopping by, and stay tuned.
 The best is on its way.